ship123456/Payment-Gateway-Application/USER_GUIDE.md

 The application validates:

-- Full Name
+- Full Name is required.
-- Email Address
+- Email Address must be valid.
-- Phone Number
+- Phone Number is required.
+- Company Name is required.

 ## 11. Settings